-While black and white photocopying facilities are available in most libraries, colour is only available in the Main campus library, Paola and the Institute for The Creative Arts library, Mosta.
-Subject to copyright restrictions, photocopying can be done through card operated photocopiers.
+Subject to copyright restrictions, black and white photocopying facilities are available in most libraries but colour is only available in the Main campus library, Paola and the Institute for The Creative Arts library, Mosta.
+Photocopying at the Qormi library is done through a card operated photocopier.
 Cards can be purchased at the circulation/help desk at a cost of:

 - New Card (deposit of €2.50 + €2.50 for a number of copies, depending on the paper size used) – €5.00